September Kicks Off National Recovery Month

 Recovery works.
 I am proof of that, and it didn’t hurt a bit!

 Mike is active in his recovery.
-He lives in Colusa County and is a contributing editor, and recovery ambassador with CCR.
+He had a set-back in 2022 but is on the right path and taking it - one day at a time.
+He lives in Colusa County and is a contributing editor, and friend of CCR.
 Mike is a disabled, sober veteran, whose contributions to reducing the stigma associated with addiction, and mental health, have not gone unnoticed in our rural community.
 Mike enjoys spending time with his kids, playing the guitar, and interacting with others in recovery.
+Oh yeah, his dog is super cute!

 Meet Recovery Ambassador